2017 JUNIOR SAILING STAFF

 Jackson Marshall is a from Biddeford Pool, and is a member of Biddeford Pool Yacht Club.
 He learned to sail on Optis and lasers and has raced Rhodes at Nationals, PHRF New Englands and North Americans.
 He has sailed the coast of Maine with his family in their J105 called ‘Orion.’
 Jackson is also an avid surfer, and a surf instructor through the Aquaholics Surf Shop.
 This is his first summer at PYC; he is coaching the Intermediate & Minnows classes.

 Elizabeth grew up sailing at Portland Yacht Club, where she continues to sail with her family on their Beneteau ‘County Girl’.
 While a student at Bonny Eagle High School, Elizabeth sailed for the Southern Maine High School team out of Sail Maine.
 She currently studies Music Education at the University of Maine.
 Elizabeth was a member the aquatic staff at a Boy Scout camp in prior summers and is a BSA-trained lifeguard.
 Elizabeth is returning for her second summer of coaching at PYC.

 Tyler Casey / Beginner Coach

-Tyler Casey is from Fortunes Rock, Maine and calls Biddeford Pool Yacht Club home.
-Tyler grew up sailing Prams and 420s, and on her family’s Cape Dory 25.
-She studies Marine Biology at the University of Maine and is looking forward to doing research at the Darling Marine Center this fall.
-Tyler has a lot of experience with young kids, and is excited to be teaching the Beginner sailing class.
-This is her first summer at PYC.
+Tyler Casey is from Fortunes Rocks, Maine, and calls Biddeford Pool Yacht Club home.
+She grew up sailing Prams, Lasers and 420s, but especially loves sailing on ‘Seawings’, her family’s Cape Dory 25.
+She studies Marine Biology at the University of Maine, and is looking forward to doing research and living at the Darling Marine Center this fall.
+Tyler has a lot of experience teaching all age groups and levels of sailing, and is so excited to work with the Beginner sailors at PYC.
+This will be her first summer at PYC.

 2017 ADULT SAILING STAFF